mudl0rd/wtweg/README.md

 # WTFweg

-**Personal** [libretro](https://www.libretro.com) playset for anything with:
+**Personal** [libretro](https://www.libretro.com) code playset for anything with:

 * x86 CPUs w/SSE4.1 and above.
 * OGL 4.6 and above
 * Win8.1 and above/Linux
 * GCC/G++ with C++17 support

 This was developed due to very numerous longstanding issues I found with RetroArch as an application and as a project.
 I decided to take matters into my own hands and make a libretro core loading application to **my own exact needs**.
 As such, its not intended for use by anyone else.

+I also wanted to have a project where I can neatly work on things without interference.
+These include:

+* Compression
+* Emulation
+* Graphics rendering
+* Audio DSP and synthesis
+* Low level Windows internals
+* Cross platform development
+* Optimization

+Thus it neatly binds all my interests in one single mass of code.

 ![6a0120a85dcdae970b0128776ff992970c-pi](https://github.com/cruduxcru0/WTFweg/assets/130935534/1fd7a5f8-2254-4ac6-8bf2-f8b5753cb0d7)